eigendreams/vehicle_tracking/readme.md

 **Vehicle Detection Project**

-This is my submission writeup for the vehicle detection project.
+This is my (second) submission writeup for the vehicle detection project.
 This was actually an interesting project, though I wonder quite a bit about the details of improving the performance and running time of any solution, to be able to work on limited resources (as in an actual car).
 I suspect a FPGA implementation could do the trick (In fact, I see no other way to do this in a reasonable time!).
 Nevertheless, as a simple comment of mine, at some moment I tried to make a DNN version of this whole project, but that would have taken way way too long, though I did find a way (this is not rally difficult) in which it could reasonably work.
 But in the end, since that would have taken too long, I ended up using a simple SVM.

 [//]: # (Image References)
 [image1]: ./images/hog.png